ideal-lab5/Grants-Program/applications/cryptex.md

 # Cryptex

 - **Team Name:** Ideal Labs
-- **Payment Address:** 0x0TODO
+- **Payment Address:** 0x2CDA3C7D6e21Cc4f43C170c0dFf2e9F3B3B5E889 (USDT)
 - **[Level](https://github.com/w3f/Grants-Program/tree/master#level_slider-levels):** 2

 ## Project Overview :page_facing_up:

 **Cryptex** is a blockchain that uses the *blind DKG* protocol.
 This proposal presents the blind DKG protocol and a potential architecture to implement it within a substrate based blockchain.
-First, we briefly explain the cryptographic tools and language needed, then we define the main protocol, and finally we propose a potential architecture for an integration of the protocol into a substrate based runtime.
+First we briefly explain the cryptographic tools and language needed, then we define the main protocol and finally we propose a potential architecture and implementation.

 ### Overview

-Now, suppose Alice has a document that she wants to make available to anybody who can meet some set of rules, but Alice will not be available in the future to hand over the document.
-Since Alice will not be available, she splits her secret data into pieces, or shares, and gives a single piece to anybody who she thinks will be available later and tells each person some condition that someone should prove to get a share.
+Suppose Alice has a document that she wants to make available to anybody who can meet some set of rules, but Alice will not be unavailable in later to hand over the document.
+Alice has a plan though, she splits her data into pieces, or shares, and gives a single piece to anybody who she thinks will be available later and tells each person some condition that someone should prove to get a share.
 Then, if Bob appears later and can prove that they have met Alice's rules and enough of the people who have shares believe Bob, then they give a copy to Bob and Bob is able to reassamble Alice's document and read her secret.

-This type of sharing is made possible thanks to threshold secret sharing, first introduced by [Shamir](https://web.mit.edu/6.857/OldStuff/Fall03/ref/Shamir-HowToShareASecret.pdf).
-However, TSS by itself has several issues, namely that it requires a trusted setup for the key generation phase.
-So, verifiable secret sharing schemes have been developed to allow for the verification of shares (such as [Feldman's scheme](https://www.cs.umd.edu/~gasarch/TOPICS/secretsharing/feldmanVSS.pdf), which ours closely mirrors).
-The setup, however, still depends on a trusted party to choose who gets to generate the shares.
-Thus, a distributed key generation protocol is a protocol to generate shares in a trustless way, with no third party needed.
+This is the basic idea behind threshold secret sharing, first introduced by [Shamir](https://web.mit.edu/6.857/OldStuff/Fall03/ref/Shamir-HowToShareASecret.pdf).
+A secret is split into shares (sharded) and distributed to multiple parties who can reconstruct the secret when at least a threshold of them participate.
+However, TSS, and its extension VSS (verifiable secret sharing, such as [Feldman's scheme](https://www.cs.umd.edu/~gasarch/TOPICS/secretsharing/feldmanVSS.pdf)), by itself does not allow for an unstoppable system, namely in that it requires a trusted setup for the key generation phase.
+Thus, a distributed key generation protocol can be used to make the key generation scheme decentralized and more importantly, trustless.

 In this proposal we introduce our protocol, blind DKG.
-Blind DKG is a distributed key generation protocol where validators are incentivized to participate.
-Our protocol allows for a verifiable secret sharing scheme with an on-chain proof system to gate access to data.
+Blind DKG is a consensus-backed distributed key generation mechanism.
+It allows for a verifiable secret sharing scheme with an on-chain proof system to gate access to data.
 Unlike a traditional VSS scheme, it eliminates the need for a trusted setup by using a distributed key generator, as well as blind selection via a VRF.
-It allows for a trustless key generation and reencryption (i.e. secret sharing) process.
-When implemented as part of a decentralized network (such as a blockchain), it enables a system where you can create a distributed secret and derive numerous provably owned (by onchain identity) public keys that can then be used to encrypt data, while the network becomes responsible for reencrypting it.
-Additionally, we extend the protocol to enable a 'cryptographic gate' to data access, wherein an owner of some data can define rules to delegate decryption rights.
-The mechanism is both non-interactive, in that Alice does not need to interact with Bob in order to delegate decryption rights, and also has no trusted setup.
-Alice does not need to trust the set of participants holding the pieces of her secret (nor even know their identitites).
+It allows for a semi-trustless decryption rights delegation (i.e. secret sharing) process.
+When implemented as part of a decentralized network (such as a blockchain), it enables a system where you can create a distributed secret and derive public keys which can be used to secure data.
+Additionally, we extend the protocol to enable a 'cryptographic gate' to data access using smart contracts, wherein an owner of some data can define rules to delegate decryption rights.
+The protocol is:

+- **non-interactive**: Alice does not need to interact with Bob in order to delegate decryption rights.
+- **no trusted setup**: Alice does not need to trust the set of participants holding the pieces of her secret.
+- **consensus agnostic**: The protocol can operate on top on top of any consensus mechanism that allows for at least 3 authorities in the network.

 ### Project Details